0duaht/mastermind-multiplayer/README.md

 Contribute to code

-Commit changes made(git commit -am '')
+Commit changes made

     $ git commit -a -m 'descriptive_message_about_change'

-Push to branch created  (git push origin my-new-feature)
+Push to branch created

     $ git push origin new_feature

-Create a new Pull Request
+Then, create a new Pull Request

 ## License